ArthropodAssault/PureCrystal-1.1/README.md

 Graveler and Golem now learn rock slide via level up.
 Graveler will learn it if it evolves from geodude at level 25.
 Otherwise, it can be learned as golem at level 32.

+Cyndaquil now learns ember at level 6 and smokescreen at level 12.
+In the vanilla game this was the opposite.

 HMs are now deleteable

 Item changes: